Omarkhadaffi/guddd/README.md

 ### Useful resources

 - [Framework Indonesia](https://www.youtube.com/channel/UCFCDiQFrqj5zPMQnV-2zO2A) - This youtube channel helped me to understand the Bootstrap grid System.
 I like how he's explaining all the complicated stuff, and he's pretty straight foward.
 Absolutely recommended!
--[Web Programming Unpas](https://www.youtube.com/c/WebProgrammingUNPAS) - Fellow indonesian friends!
+- [Web Programming Unpas](https://www.youtube.com/c/WebProgrammingUNPAS) - Fellow indonesian friends!
 Pak dika is the best.
 Trust me
 - [W3schools](https://www.w3schools.com/) - I mean, who doesn't use W3School?
 Sometime I forgot what attribute I could use, also with the properties.
 And w3s made it easy!

 ## Author